EricCrosson/invisibleman/README.md

 ```

 ## Connecting to Remote Hosts
-In order to connect as admin with a known set of keys, henry would write
+In order to connect as admin with a known set of keys, Henry would write

 ```bash
 config admin /home/henry/.ssh/hq_rsa.pub /home/henry/ssh/hq_rsa